 MAIN TEXT

 Cucumber mosaic virus (CMV) is an insect-transmitted virus that modifies interactions between its infected host plants and its aphid vectors in ways that increase the probability of transmission over various ranges and timescales (Carr et al., 2018; Donnelly et al., 2019).
 CMV does not infect its aphid vectors but influences their behavior by altering the biochemistry of infected host plants.
 The paradigmatic example of this phenomenon is the interaction of the aphids Aphis gossypii and Myzus persicae with Cucurbita pepo plants infected with the Fny strain of CMV (Fny-CMV) (Mauck et al., 2010).
 CMV infection causes infected cucurbits to emit a mix of volatile organic compounds that attract aphids, but infection also induces accumulation of antixenotic, i.e., feeding-deterrent, compounds in the leaves that ensure that aphids feed for only a brief time before moving to another plant (Carmo-Souza et al., 2014; Mauck et al., 2010).
 Since CMV is a non-persistently transmitted virus (virus particles acquired from an infected plant are attached loosely to an aphid’s stylet mouthparts), this short feed is sufficient to render the aphids competent to transmit infection to neighboring hosts (Krenz et al., 2015).
 A similar phenomenon has been observed in the interactions between M. persicae and plants of the model species Arabidopsis thaliana infected with Fny-CMV (Westwood et al., 2013).
-Using this system it was found that CMV-induced feeding deterrence was induced in some fashion by the CMV 2a protein (Westwood et al., 2013).
+Using this system it was found that antixenosis was induced in some fashion by the CMV 2a protein (Westwood et al., 2013).
 Plants possess a variety of mechanisms that enable them to resist aphid infestation or discourage feeding by these insects (Nalam et al., 2019).
-In the case of CMV-infected A. thaliana it was proposed that the 2a protein induces production of the antixenotic compound methoxy-indol-3-yl-methylglucosinolate (Kim and Jander, 2007; Mewis et al., 2012) by activation of the pathogen-associated molecular pattern-triggered immunity system (Westwood et al., 2013).
+In the case of CMV-infected A. thaliana Westwood and colleagues (2013) proposed that the 2a protein induces production of the antixenotic compound 4-methoxy-indol-3-yl-methylglucosinolate (Kim and Jander, 2007; Mewis et al., 2012) by activation of the pathogen-associated molecular pattern-triggered immunity system.

-The primary function of the CMV 2a protein is to act as the viral RNA-directed RNA polymerase, which catalyzes synthesis of new genomic and sub-genomic RNA molecules (Palukaitis et al., 2003; Seo et al., 2019).
+The primary function of the CMV 2a protein is to act as the viral RNA-directed RNA polymerase, which catalyzes synthesis of new genomic and sub-genomic RNA molecules (Palukaitis and García-Arenal, 2003; Seo et al., 2019).
 The 2a protein is one of five proteins encoded by the tripartite, positive-sense RNA genome of CMV.
-RNA 1 is translated directly to yield the 1a methyltransferase/helicase protein, which associates with the 2a protein during replicase complex formation (Palukaitis et al., 2003; Seo et al., 2019).
+RNA 1 is translated directly to yield the 1a methyltransferase/helicase protein, which associates with the 2a protein during replicase complex formation (Palukaitis and García-Arenal, 2003; Seo et al., 2019).
 The 97 kDa 2a protein is translated from the 5’-proximal open reading frame (ORF) of RNA 2.
-An overlapping ORF encodes the 2b counter-defense protein (Fig. 1a), which is expressed from a viral sub-genomic mRNA (RNA 4A) (Palukaitis et al., 2003).
-CMV RNA 3 acts as a translation template for the viral moment protein and also encodes the viral coat protein, which is expressed by translation of sub-genomic RNA 4 (Palukaitis et al., 2003).
+An overlapping ORF encodes the 2b counter-defense protein (Fig. 1a), which is expressed from a viral sub-genomic mRNA (RNA 4A) (Palukaitis and García-Arenal, 2003).
+CMV RNA 3 acts as a translation template for the viral moment protein and also encodes the viral coat protein, which is expressed by translation of sub-genomic RNA 4 (Palukaitis and García-Arenal, 2003).
 The coat protein is the sole viral factor needed for attachment of CMV particles to acrostyle receptors in the aphid stylet (Fereres and Perry, 2019; Webster et al., 2018).